 Alex Sox-Harris, PhD, MS. Core Investigator, VA HSR&D Center for Innovation to Implementation.
-Associate Professor (research), Department of Surgery, Stanford University School of Medicine.
-Key contributions to science: surgical health services research, treatment quality measurement and management, and addiction health services and implementation research. (https://profiles.stanford.edu/alexander-sox-harris)
+Professor (research), Department of Surgery, Stanford University School of Medicine.
+Key contributions to science: surgical health services research, treatment quality measurement and management, and addiction health services and implementation research. (https://profiles.stanford.edu/alex-sox-harris)

 Philip S. Tsao, PhD.
-Professor of Medicine, Stanford University School of Medicine.
-Associate Chief of Staff - R&D, VA Palo Alto Health Care System.
-Key contributions to science: role of nitric oxide (NO) and reactive oxygen species (ROS) as signaling molecules to induce both acute and chronic changes in vascular cells; underlying mechanisms of vascular inflammation and AAA disease; and trasncriptional profiling and pathway analysis to identify gene networks that influence disease initiation and progression. (https://profiles.stanford.edu/philip-tsao)
+Professor (Research) of Medicine, Stanford University School of Medicine.
+Key contributions to science: role of nitric oxide (NO) and reactive oxygen species (ROS) as signaling molecules to induce both acute and chronic changes in vascular cells; underlying mechanisms of vascular inflammation and AAA disease; and transcriptional profiling and pathway analysis to identify gene networks that influence disease initiation and progression. (https://profiles.stanford.edu/philip-tsao)

 Wing Hung Wong, PhD, MS. Professor of Statistics and Biostatistics, Stanford University.
 Key contributions to science: data augmentation algorithm, sequential importance sampling, collapsed Gibbs sampler, population-based Markov Chain Monte Carlo, and equi-energy sampling for Bayesian inference; nonparametric and semi-parametric statistical models; and the development of methods and software for the analysis of high throughput genomics data. (https://profiles.stanford.edu/wing%20wong).